Vetri-Namathey/Formal-Language-and-Automata/README.md

-#  Natural Language-Guided Sketching Through Modular Command Interpretation
+# Natural Language-Guided Sketching (React + FastAPI)

-This project is an educational drawing game that parses simple English commands and draws shapes on a canvas.
-The parsing is implemented in a Python FastAPI backend (FSM + grammar + rule engine), while the frontend is React.
-Firebase Firestore is used to persist user progress.
+An educational drawing game: type commands like "draw a red circle" and watch shapes appear.
+Parsing is handled by a Python FastAPI backend (FSM + grammar + rule engine).
+The React frontend handles UI, i18n, and rendering.
+User progress is optionally persisted with Firebase Firestore.

 ## Recent additions